dapperfu/whitespace-stego/README.md

 - **Cross-compatibility**: Messages encoded with one implementation can be decoded with another
 - **Comprehensive testing**: 743+ tests ensuring reliability
 - **Command-line interface**: Easy-to-use CLI for all implementations
+- **Interactive examples**: Jupyter notebooks for learning and experimentation

 ## Installation